About Us

 Program Coordinator

-Sandy joined the Osher team in January 2022 as a Program Coordinator, transferring from Continuing Education’s Registration and Information department.
-Her excellent customer service skills and love of the Osher program will be an asset to our staff.
-She is the mother of three adult children: one graduate of the University of Utah and two who are still attending.
-Outside of the office, Sandy enjoys spending time with her husband while mountain biking, gravel biking, hiking, doing yoga, and reading.
+Sandy joined the Osher team in January 2022 as a Program Coordinator, transferring from Continuing Education's Registration and Information department.
+Her excellent customer service skills and love of the Osher program are assets to our staff.
+She is the mother of three adult children: all graduates of the University of Utah.
+Outside the office, Sandy enjoys spending time with her husband while spending time outdoors, traveling, practicing yoga, and reading.